Computational-Plant-Science/ml_smart_release/README.md

 ```

-4. then run the pipeline inside the container with mounted input images:
+4. Then run the pipeline inside the container with mounted input images:

 ```bash